Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 What Does Omega-9 Do for Cats?

 Omega-9 is not an essential fatty acid like 3 and 6.
 Still, it has some benefits for your feline.
-Some common omega-9 fatty acids include oleic acid (found in olive oil and poultry fat), mead acid, erucic acid, and nervonic acid (found in salmon, nuts, and seeds).
+Some common omega-9 fatty acids include oleic acid (in olive oil and poultry fat), mead acid, erucic acid, and nervonic acid (in salmon, nuts, and seeds).
 Although there have not been as many studies published on Omega-9's benefits, research shows promising results.

-One test done on mice explored a connection between omega-9 and abnormal cell growth.
-While there's nothing wrong with providing a cat with certain omega-9 fatty acids, it's not quite clear how nutritious and beneficial it is for this particular species and more studies need to be performed.
+One test on mice explored a connection between omega-9 and abnormal cancer cell growth.
+While there's nothing wrong with providing a cat with certain omega-9 fatty acids, it's not entirely clear how nutritious and beneficial it is for this particular species, and more studies need to be performed.

 How Much Omega 3 is Needed for Cats?